manutd4lyfe/Programmering_23/README.md

 2. Enter your guess when prompted.

-3. Get immediate feedback on whether your guess is too high or too low.
+3. Get feedback on whether your guess is too high or too low.

 4. Keep guessing until you correctly guess the random number.